mzpqnxow/mtls-ssh-svc/README.md

 #### Server

-The server needs the CA certificate as well as the signed "MTLS-SSH Server01" certificate and key.
+The server needs the CA certificate to authenticate the client as well as the signed "MTLS-SSH Server01" certificate and key to allow the client to authenticate the server.
 You can concatenate the certificate and key into one PEM file if they are in PEM format

 #### Client

-The client needs the CA certificate as well as the signed "MTLS-SSH Client01" certificate and key.
+The client needs the CA certificate to authenticate the server as well as the signed "MTLS-SSH Client01" certificate and key to allow the server to authenticate the client.
 You can concatenate the certificate and key into one PEM file if they are in PEM format

+### Don't be stupid

-Note the CA key is not involved, hopefully you know that is only required when issuing new certificates :>
+Note the CA key is not involved anywhere here, hopefully you know that is only required when issuing new certificates :>

 ### Set up the systemd service on the server